A SolarEdge Inverter Spec Sheet From Go Solar Group

 If a customer has forgotten their password, they can click forgot password.
 An e-mail will then send to reset their password.
 To avoid forgetting passwords, write the password down and keep it in a labeled safe place.

 Turning off the Wi-Fi will disconnect the inverter from the monitoring portal.
 The inverter will reconnect once the Wi-Fi comes back on.

 SolarEdge Inverter Competitor Comparison

 There are several solar inverters on the market right now, but Go Solar Group has decided to use SolarEdge as its solar inverter of choice.
 We value its compliance with the most recent electric code, decreased monitoring issues, design flexibility and modular monitoring capabilities.

 However, this inverter may not work for every customer.
 Below are a couple of things to consider before deciding on an inverter.

 Types of Solar Inverters

 Two solar inverter types dominate the solar market.
-These include string and microinverters.
+These are string and microinverters.

 Microinverters are mini inverters attached to each solar panel.
 Inverted current moves from each solar panel to the home.

 String inverters have a ground-level installation, making them easier to access.
 The direct current from the solar panels transmits to the inverter, where the current gets inverted to alternating current and used in the home.
 Solar arrays with string inverters experience more impact from the shade and limited space than microinverters.

 SolarEdge uses string inverters with optimizers, making them a hybrid inverter.
 Optimizers attach to each solar panel, which boosts the efficiency of each solar panel.
 Power optimizers increase efficiency by increasing monitoring capabilities and decreasing shade issues and limited space.

 SolarEdge Inverter Prices

 Prices differ between inverter brands.
-However, string inverters often come in at the lowest cost.
+However, string inverters often come in at a lowest cost.

 String inverters don’t require as much equipment and time to install.
 However, they also typically aren't as efficient and have shorter warranties.

 Both microinverters and optimizer-enhanced string inverters can get expensive.
-However, microinverters often cost the most because power optimizers aren't as labor-intensive.
+However, microinverters often cost more because power optimizers aren't as labor-intensive.